onwebs-team/onwebs/README.md

 ## Installation

-To install and run the project, follow these steps:

-1. Clone the repository:
+To install and run the project, Clone the repository:

 git clone https://github.com/onwebs-team/onwebs.git

-2. Install the dependencies:
-npm install

-3. Start the development server: npm start

 ## Usage